-MALVERN, Pa., April 26, 2016 (GLOBE NEWSWIRE) — BioTelemetry, Inc. (NASDAQ:BEAT), the leading wireless medical technology company focused on the delivery of health information to improve quality of life and reduce cost of care, today reported results for the first quarter ended March 31, 2016.
+MALVERN, Pa., Aug.
+02, 2016 (GLOBE NEWSWIRE) — BioTelemetry, Inc. (NASDAQ:BEAT), the leading wireless medical technology company focused on the delivery of health information to improve quality of life and reduce cost of care, today reported results for the second quarter ended June 30, 2016.

 The Research Division of BioTelemetry

-BioTelemetry Research, formerly Cardiocore, is an industry leader in clinical trials testing services, monitoring, data, and scientific consulting.
+BioTelemetry Research, (Cardiocore & VirtualScopics) is an industry leader in clinical trials testing services, monitoring, data, and scientific consulting.
 Our comprehensive offerings provide global clients with world-leading technology, data management, and consulting services, streamlining the clinical trials process, and ensuring optimal research performance.

 Every day, BioTelemetry Research’s global clinical trials services team meets the demands of Phase I–IV studies for the world’s largest pharmaceutical organizations, specialty pharmaceutical firms, emerging biotechnology companies, and medical device manufacturers.
 Providing a full range of centralized clinical trials testing modalities for both safety and endpoint evaluation, our core offerings include:

 - Respiratory Testing Alliance for Clinical Trials

 Today as BioTelemetry Research, we are a member of the world’s largest cardiac data network — processing over 2 billion heartbeats a day, while supporting more than 20,000 sites and 30,000 devices monthly, as well as monitoring over 500,000 patients a year.
 In addition to industry-leading global cardiovascular monitoring, we have now expanded our clinical trial services in two important areas: advanced imaging services for oncology, neurologic, cardiac, and musculoskeletal imaging, and a global alliance for respiratory testing and clinical trials expertise.